Tax Management India. Com

 X X X X Extracts X X X X

-..... as an invariable rule.
-The normal rule should be not to limit the operation of the order in relation to a period of time.
+..... he normal rule should be not to limit the operation of the order in relation to a period of time.
 43. During the last couple of years this Court, while dealing with appeals against orders passed by various High Courts, has granted anticipatory bail to many a person by imposing conditions set out in Section 438(2) (i), (ii) and (iii).
 The court has, in addition, directed in most of those cases that (a) the applicant should surrender himself to the police for a brief period if a discovery is to be made under Section 27 of the Evidence Act or that he should be deemed to have surrendered himself if such a discovery is to be made.
 In certain exceptional cases, the court has, in view of the material placed before it, directed that the order of anticipatory bail will remain in operation only for a week or so until after the filing of the FIR in respect of matters covered by the order.
 These orders, on the whole, have worked satisfactorily, causing the least inconvenience to the individuals concerned and least interference with the investigational rights of the police.
-The court has attempted through those orders to strike a balance between the individual's r .....
+The court has attempted through those orders to strike a balance between the individual's right to personal freedom .....

 X X X X Extracts X X X X